Nonlocal Operators and Duality in Abelian Gauge Theory on a Four-Manifold: Pure Theory with Arbitrary and Simultaneous Nonlocal Operator Insertions

-\end{enumerate} In short, if all nonlocal operators are \emph{simultaneously} present in the theory, $T$-symmetry would hold only if (i) the codimension three operator is a Wilson-'t Hooft loop operator whose associated dyonic charge is $(m, n)$, where $m$ is necessarily an \emph{even integer}, and (ii) the codimension two surface operator has parameters $(0, \eta)$.
+\end{enumerate} If we want all nonlocal operators ato be \emph{simultaneously} present in the theory, $T$-symmetry would hold only if (i) the codimension three operator is a Wilson-'t Hooft loop operator whose associated dyonic charge is $(m, n)$, where $m$ is necessarily an \emph{even integer}, and (ii) the codimension two surface operator has parameters $(0, \eta)$. \\